-But, what name to choose and how do you know what it means?
-We’ve checked out some kick-ass male Viking names and their meanings.
-So, read on for our top cool male Viking names.
+But, which Viking name should you choose – and how do you know what each name means?
+Here are our favourite male Viking names and their meanings.

 Classic Viking names